-We will make parents and carers, and children and young people aware of the relevant TWSP CATE leaflets.
-We will provide them with information on CEOP the Child Exploitation and Online Protection command.
-Children and adults can use CEOP to report if they are concerned that a child is being sexually abused or groomed online.
+- 124. We will make parents and carers, children and young people aware of the relevant TWSP CATE leaflets.
+We will provide them with information on the National Crime Agency CEOP, the Child Exploitation and Online Protection command.
+Children and adults can use CEOP to report if they are concerned that a child is being sexually abused or groomed online. - 125.
 We will take a proactive approach to minimising the risk of all types of exploitation.
-We will engage with lived experience work from the St. Giles Trust and other partners to benefit the whole school/nursery community, including staff, children and parents.
-All staff will receive annual training and updates on child exploitation.

-As an Infant and nursery school provider our curriculum includes a programme of appropriate exploitation awareness, especially CSE raising awareness.
+We will engage with lived experience work to benefit the whole-school/college community, including staff, children and parents.
+All staff will receive training and updates on child exploitation. - 126.
+As an Infant and Nursery School Federation our curriculum includes a programme of appropriate exploitation awareness, especially CSE raising awareness, through our bespoke Personal, Social, Health, and Economic Education curriculum 'Keeping Myself, Happy Healthy and Safe.' - 127.
 The Executive Headteacher and DSL will exchange any relevant information with local partners in relation to exploitation as required to enable all professionals to react, monitor and protect children.
-As an Infant and nursery school the DSL or deputy DSL attend a termly exploitation briefing with the police and Telford and Wrekin Council.
+As an Infant and Nursery School Federation the DSL attends exploitation briefings with the police and Telford and Wrekin Council. - 128.

-The DSL will work with one of their deputies/CSE lead to focus on child exploitation, especially CSE and provide any required information to partners.
-The CSE lead will be known to parents and children.
-We will ensure the CSE lead is accessible to children.

 We record all concerns about a child's welfare, including those relating to exploitation, especially CSE.
 We detail what the concerns are, what action was taken and what follow up is needed.
-The DSL will review all recorded safeguarding concerns, especially those pertaining CCE and CSE, as a minimum every six months to ensure all concerns are routinely recorded and shared with partner agencies.
+The DSL will review all recorded safeguarding concerns, especially those pertaining CCE and CSE, as a minimum every six months to ensure all concerns are routinely recorded and shared with partner agencies. - 129.
 We will carry out an annual review to consider the adequacy of our site security provision, including monitoring and recording any unauthorised access to our site, to ensure that our pupils are protected from potential perpetrators of child exploitation, especially CSE while at school/college.
 Any concerns will be shared as required with the police and/or Family Connect.
 Our site security audit findings will be used to update and review our site security risk assessment.

-We act in the spirit of the recommendations pertaining to schools and colleges from the published report of the Independent Inquiry Telford Child Sexual Exploitation, published July 2022.

-We will use the Telford & Wrekin Partnership Threshold Guidance, Child Exploitation Risk Threshold Indicator to identify the care and support needs of children involved in exploitation.
-Where vulnerable care and support needs are identified as 'vulnerable,' we will consult with the CATE Team, Telford and Wrekin Council.
-Where care and support needs are identified as 'complex' or 'acute,' we will refer to Family Connect.
+We are committed to involving parents in the annual review of our site security arrangements. - 130.
+We act in the spirit of the recommendations pertaining to schools and colleges from the published report of the Independent Inquiry Telford Child Sexual Exploitation, published July 2022. - 131.
+We will use the Telford & Wrekin Partnership Threshold Guidance, Child Exploitation Risk Threshold Indicator and 'explore more' document to identify the care and support needs of children involved in exploitation.
+Where care and support needs are identified as 'vulnerable,' 'complex' or 'acute,' we will refer to Family Connect.
 We will complete the West Mercia Police Protected Partner Intel form to share any relevant exploitation intelligence, this will be emailed to protect@westmercia.pnn.police.uk.
-In emergencies we will report information to the police via 999 for non-emergencies we report information police 101 will to the via or contactus@westmercia.police.uk
+In emergencies we will report information to the police via 999 for non-emergencies we will report information to the police via 101 or contactus@westmercia.police.uk can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others.